nadeenJaber509/BirTics-WRO-2026/docs/testing/hardware-integration-tests.md

 The wiring configuration was completed successfully.

-Motor motion validation will be completed after updating the final GPIO map.
+Motor motion validation will be completed after updating the final GPIO allocation.

 ### Status